minio/docs/source/reference/minio-mc-admin/mc-admin-replicate.rst

    * - :mc-cmd:`mc admin replicate remove`
      - Removes an entire site replication configuration or one or more peer sites from participating in site replication.

+   * - :mc-cmd:`mc admin replicate resync`
+     - Resynchronizes content from one site to a second site if the second site has lost data.

    * - :mc-cmd:`mc admin replicate status`
      - Displays the status for :ref:`replicable data <minio-site-replication-what-replicates>` across participating sites.